carlos8f/dgate/README.md

 Features:

 - serve an arbitrary number of web apps on a single port
+- SSL termination
 - virtual host matching on domain, subdomain, wildcard, or path
-- develop several apps locally, each accessible on port 80, and use domains like `test.dev`
+- develop several apps locally, and use domains like `test.dev`
 - enforce canonical domains, SSL, or redirect certain domains/paths to arbitrary locations
 - central logging for all requests
 - use all your CPUs with flexible worker pool